commit-live-students/fsdse-techbasics-assignment-4/README.md

 #### Installing

 * Now you all ready have executable Anaconda bash script downloaded in previous assignment.
-Now we can run the script:
+To install now we can run the script:
 ```
 bash Anaconda2-4.3.1-Linux-x86_64.sh
 ```